-Statement by Assistant Director in Charge Pat D'Amuro, Federal Bureau of Investigation, for the press conference concerning the arrests made in connection with "Operation Wooden Nickel"
+Statement by Assistant Director in Charge Pat D’Amuro at the Press Conference Concerning the Arrests Made in “Operation Wooden Nickel”

 |Washington, D.C.
 November 19, 2003|